shubhamashish33/quick-note/README.md

 ---

 We hope you find this Quick Notes Chrome Extension useful for keeping track of your quick thoughts and reminders.
 If you have any questions or need further assistance, please don't hesitate to reach out.
-Happy note-taking!
+Happy note-taking!.